 - Freeze leftover chai tea (without the cream) in ice cube trays and use it to flavor your milk as needed.

-- Make Ahead – Make this tea base in advance by steeping the water, tea, spices, and sweetener as directed.
-Allow the mixture to cool and store in the refrigerator for several days.
+- Prep Ahead – Make this tea base in advance by steeping the water, tea, spices, and sweetener as directed.
+Allow the mixture to cool and store it in the refrigerator for several days.
 When ready to enjoy a single cup of chai, just pour half of the mixture into a mug and reheat.
 Top with ¼ cup of milk and garnish with whipped cream.

 - Store – Leftovers can be stored in the fridge for several days and reheated at your convenience.